 Most of the top eCommerce platforms like Shopify Plus have a comprehensive email marketing system that allows you to launch such campaigns easily and track crucial analytics such as open and click-through rates.

 Another simple yet super important automated email campaign you must have in place is for garnering customer feedback post-purchase.
 After all, your business's long-run success relies entirely on the level of customer satisfaction you can create.
 Satisfied customers mean loyal customers, along with word-of-mouth marketing, which means more customers too.

 In fact, product reviews are a key component of the buyer's journey and play a pivotal role in purchase decisions - 91% of people regularly read online reviews, and 84% trust online reviews as much as a personal recommendation.

 So, never hesitate to ask customers to leave an honest review of your products on the product page or send a short survey that they can fill out easily in the email itself.
 This can be done a week after the purchase.
 If they had a good experience, their positive reviews could go a long way in convincing future customers to complete their purchases.

 When someone buys something from your business, identify which other relevant products or services might sensibly complement their purchase.
 Group those items and send out an automated email marketing message that sparks their interest in making another purchase.

-Finally, if customers have created an account at your store and provided details like their birthday or anniversary, it's almost a no-brainer to have an automated email campaign that wishes them your brand's regards every year by means of a special discount or offer.
+Finally, suppose customers have created an account at your store and provided details like their birthday or anniversary.
+In that case, it's almost a no-brainer to have an automated email campaign that wishes them your brand's regards every year using a particular discount or offer.

 Until next time, Be creative! - Pix'sTory made by Hazel Raoult